 According to code provision C.1.4 of the CG Code, all Directors shall participate in continuous professional development to develop and refresh their knowledge and skills to ensure their contribution to the Board remains informed and relevant.
 The Company would arrange and/or introduce suitable training and information for the Directors to ensure they are fully aware of their responsibilities under statute and common law, the GEM Listing Rules and other applicable legal and regulatory requirements.
-During the year ended 31 December 2022, the Company had arranged seminars on the GEM Listing Rules, the Hong Kong Companies Ordinance (Chapter 622 of the Laws of Hong Kong) (the "Companies Ordinance") and the SFO for the Directors.
+During the year ended 31 December 2023, the Company had arranged seminars on the GEM Listing Rules, the Hong Kong Companies Ordinance (Chapter 622 of the Laws of Hong Kong) (the "Companies Ordinance") and the SFO for the Directors.
 All Directors attended at least one of the seminars.

-All Directors, namely Mr. Xie Yang, Mr. Gao Xue Feng, Mr. Zhao Yan Wei, Mr. He Xuan Xi, Ms. Gong Lan Lan, Ms. Bai Shuang, Mr. Ha Cheng Yong and Mr. Tse Chi Wai, have confirmed that they had participated in continuous professional development by attending seminars and reading materials during the year ended 31 December 2022, and have provided a record of their training to the Company, in compliance with code provision C.1.4 of the CG Code.
+All Directors have confirmed that they had participated in continuous professional development by attending seminars and reading materials during the year ended 31 December 2023, and have provided a record of their training to the Company, in compliance with code provision C.1.4 of the CG Code.